A.A.E. Program Information

 Completion of this phase awards the Certified Member (C.M) designation.

-A mentor will be provided to assist you with the next stages.
+A mentor will be provided upon request to assist you with the next stages.

 Stage 2.
 Writing Requirement Phase

 Effective January 1st, 2017 candidates have the following options to complete the Written Requirement Phase.
 Each option requires topic approval by the Board of Examiners and will be graded by three Accredited Members.

 • Management Research Paper - Write a management research paper of 20-30 pages on a topic that is broadly applicable to airport management proposing a set of guidelines to manage a problem or set forth an argument for implementing a project or using a methodology.

 • Case Study - Prepare a case study of 20-30 pages to recount/analyze the steps or measures taken by a specific airport or airport system in implementing a project or managing a problem.

 • Presentation – prepare and present a topic at FOAM or another recognized industry conference.
 The 20-30 minute presentation package must include handouts, outline and PowerPoint slides.

 • Proctored Essay - Respond to two industry-related questions within a four-hour time limit via an on-line proctored essay system.
 A bank of approved questions for you to choose from will be provided.